MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Add-History.md

 ## PARAMETERS

 ### -InputObject
-Adds the specified HistoryInfo object to the session history.
+Specifies an array of entries to add to the history as HistoryInfo object to the session history.
 You can use this parameter to submit a HistoryInfo object, such as the ones that are returned by the Get-History, Import-Clixml, or Import-Csv cmdlets, to Add-History.

 ```yaml